joshivanhoe/halfspace/README.md

 # ✨halfspace✨

-`halfspace` is an open-source, light-weight Python module for modelling and solving mixed-integer convex optimization problems of the form:
+`halfspace` is an open-source, lightweight Python module for modeling and solving mixed-integer convex optimization problems of the form:

 $$
 \begin{align}